khanson679/kilobyteofhelium.net/posts/2022/song-translation-kimi-no-shiranai-monogatari.md

 |
 "Tama ni wa ii koto iu n da ne" | "Every once in a while you have a good idea!"
-Nante minna shite itte waratta | We all said laughing Akari mo nai michi wo | As we gleefully trapsed down Baka mitai ni hashaide aruita | An unlit road Kakaekonda kodoku ya fuan ni | Trying to avoid being crushed Oshitsubusarenai you ni | By the anxiety we felt
+Nante minna shite itte waratta | We all said laughing Akari mo nai michi wo | While gleefully trapsing down Baka mitai ni hashaide aruita | A completely unlit road Kakaekonda kodoku ya fuan ni | As we tried to supress the anxiety Oshitsubusarenai you ni | That was weighing on us
 |
-Makkura na sekai kara miageta | We looked up from the blackness Yozora wa hoshi ga furu you de | And the stars looked as if they could fall from the sky
+Makkura na sekai kara miageta | We looked up from the blackness Yozora wa hoshi ga furu you de | The stars looked as if they might fall from the sky
 |
 Itsu kara darou kimi no koto wo | How long has it been, I wonder Oikakeru watashi ga ita | Since I've been chasing after you?